Madhukeshwar Desai

-Madhukeshwar Desai (born 25 August 1987) is an Indian lawyer and politician, he is the great grand son of former Prime Minister of India Morarji Desai.
-In 2013, he was appointed the National Vice President of the Bharatiya Janata Yuva Morcha, the youth wing of the Bharatiya Janata Party at 25, making him the youngest Vice President in the history of the party.
-He was re appointed National Vice President for a second and third term in 2017 and 2021.
+Madhukeshwar Desai (born 25 August 1987) is an Indian lawyer and politician; he is the great-grandson of former Prime Minister of India Morarji Desai.
+In 2013, he was appointed the National Vice President of the Bharatiya Janata Yuva Morcha, the youth wing of the Bharatiya Janata Party at 25, making him the youngest vice president in the history of the party.
+He was re-appointed as a National Vice President for a second and third term in 2017 and 2021.

 Madhukeshwar set up the Mumbai Centre for International Arbitration in 2016 and currently serves as its CEO.
 He was named one of the 50 most influential young Indians for the year 2017 by GQ Magazine.
-In 2018, Madhukeshwar was named one of the Worlds 100 most influential young Leaders by Apolitical, a global policy platform based in London.
 His journey was captured in a biographical account along with eight political leaders in the book, 'The Young And the Restless' and subsequently in the book, 'India Tomorrow: Conversations with the Next Generation of Political Leaders' by authors, Prof. Pradeep Chhibber and Harsh Shah.

 The World Economic Forum named Madhukeshwar one of the 100 Young Global Leaders for the year 2023.